My book Keep Out! England’s Forbidden Places has been available to buy and download for a little over two years now.

 It is, as the title suggests, an exploration of some of the more secretive, exclusive, dangerous or inaccessible places in England.

-The photograph shows the masts of a wrecked ship jutting above the frigid waters off the coast of Essex.
+The photograph featured illustrates the site which is, perhaps, my favourite in the book and shows the masts of a wrecked ship jutting above the frigid waters off the coast of Essex.

 Images of shipwrecks are always evocative.
 Regardless of whether the ship in question might have been the most humble of sea faring craft or as world famous as Titanic (and who hasn’t found their breath being snatched away at the first sight of its mighty bow looming up in its final resting place?) there is always an accompanying story.
 And they’re rarely, if ever, happy ones.